cman131/devcycle-server/README.md

 _(This is where you begin the server setup instructions)_

+1. Update aptitude

+	`sudo apt-get update`
-1. Install postgreSQL
+2. Install postgreSQL

 	`sudo apt-get install postgresql`
-2. After, install postGIS, which is a postgreSQL extention for handling spatial data
+3. After, install postGIS, which is a postgreSQL extention for handling spatial data

 	`sudo apt-get install postgresql-9.3-postgis-2.1`
-3. Setup the postgreSQL database:
+4. Setup the postgreSQL database:

 * switch to the default postgresql user by running

 	`sudo -iu postgres`
 * create a user w/ read and write permissions:

-	`createuser --pwprompt dev` _(Change "dev" to what you want the database username to be)_
+	`createuser --pwprompt dev`

+	 - _**Note:** Change "dev" to what you want the database username to be_
+	 - _**Note:** The password cannot be blank_
 * Create the DCS database used to collect rider information:

 	`createdb DCS`